open/close all folders

 - In The Blue Sword, the native Damarians use sola for men and sol for women; the heroine, Angharad "Harry" Crewe, is dubbed "Harimad-sol" as an Affectionate Nickname and mark of respect.

-- "Brightness" and "Brightlord" from The Stormlight Archive, referencing the lighteyes most redeeming feature (and the light-based magic of the setting).
+- "Brightness" and "Brightlord", referencing the lighteyes most notable feature (and the light-based magic of the setting).

 - C. J. Cherryh's Foreigner series has several of these: